urri34/MyPLCNetwork/README.md

 # MyPLCNetwork

 Contains the python scripts I use to save to monitor the bandwidth in my PLC network.
-One day it will be and addon for HA ... one day ...
+This is tha base of my addon plc_network.

 It reads info from the PLC network and sends it to MQTT broker which auto generates devices in HA.
 That easy!